Conference Program

 A Unified Lower Bound on the Noisy Query Complexity of Boolean Functions

-Yuzhou Gu (OpenAI); Xin Li (Johns Hopkins University); Yinzhan Xu (UCSD)
+Yuzhou Gu (NYU); Xin Li (Johns Hopkins University); Yinzhan Xu (UCSD)

 16:28 – 16:36